By Chantal Brocca

 If you’ve got a thing against hunting for vintage, ok, fine.
 I don’t really get that, but we’re all God’s unique little snowflakes, right?
 There are other ways to get a sustainable grunge look, don’t worry.
 Just look below.

 1. Those Used to Be Jeans

-Yes they used to, but now they’re ripped AF, traumatized from years of foggy nights out where denim becomes napkin, there’s random patches where you practiced your sewing technique at 30% effort and on top of that you lost the tag with the washing instructions and they’ve taken on a weird colour.
+Yes they used to, but now they’re ripped AF, traumatized from years of foggy nights out, there are random patches where you practiced your sewing techniques at 30% effort, and on top of that you lost the tag with the washing instructions and they’ve taken on a weird colour.
 Too ripped to wear without looking like a Kardashian?
 Chop those babies into shorts, and wear over black tights.
 Just do it.
 Looking for sustainable jeans with a 90s look?

 2. Obscure Graphic Tees

 Ever heard of grunge typography?
 As the use of computers skyrocketed, the digital image was gaining aesthetic favor.
 Grunge brands loved using intentionally obscure references on album covers in unconventional, murky, collage-y, I guess essentially DIY-like expressive visuals.
 Find that on an old T-shirt you’ve got lying around and you’re golden.
 Alternatively, artisan tees, Etsy and your dad’s old stuff can provide a world of choice.

 3. Lumberjacking Flannels